-You may specify up to five marginal or joint distributions for covariates that influence time from study start to disease incidence, time from disease incidence to cause-specific death, or time from study start to other-cause death.}
+You may specify up to five marginal or joint distributions for covariates that influence time from clinical incidence to cause-specific death.}

 [Table]

 {Entry instructions: Specify up to 5 tables that describes the proportion of individuals in the study population that fall into each covariate stratum.
 Column names should be the names of categorical covariates, with rows designating the covariate strata.
 An additional column named prop should provide the proportion of individuals to be assigned to each stratum.
-For distributions that vary by trial arm, a covariate named rx may be included, with entries as 0 for individuals who did not receive the preventive intervention and 1 for individuals who served as controls

 The following categorical covariates are required: